 Our drug candidates are all new therapeutic agents and we have built both research and development, clinical trial capabilities, and commercial manufacturing facilities in China.
 As a result, we expect all of our current drug candidates will fall within the Category 1 application process.
 For example, we filed a Clinical Trial Application for BGB-283 as Category 1 and recently received CFDA approval for conducting clinical trials in China.
 In July 2015 the CFDA approved our Clinical Trial Application including all phases of our clinical trials for BGB-283.
-We have filed similar Clinical Trial Applications for BGB-3111 and BGB-290 and expect to file a similar Clinical Trial Application for BGB-A317 by the end of 2015.
+We have filed similar Clinical Trial Applications for BGB-3111, BGB-290, and BGB-A317.